Glossary

 Cycle time is the total elapsed time it takes to complete a single unit of work, from the moment active work begins until the work is ready for delivery.

-The most common way to calculate cycle time:
+The most common calculation:

 Cycle Time = End Date - Start Date